 Document/Measure Date Provenance Summary Impact on SLI

 The Responsibilities of 1991 Institutional ISC expanded membership in 1989.
 Designation of a full-time

-Institutional Shareholders' 2 nd policy document slightly pre- corporate governance officer in
+Institutional Shareholders' 2nd policy document slightly pre- corporate governance officer in

 Shareholders in the UK Committee (ISC) dating Cadbury.
 1992/93

 The Responsibilities of 2002 ISC Major update of 1991 document in Significant expansion of

 Institutional response to Myners report (see internal reporting and status of

 Shareholders and below) governance function

 Agents - Statement of

-Principles ^[ii]
+Principles 100

-2005 ISC Further update in response to

-Myners implementation review
+2005 ISC Further update in response to Myners implementation review

 2007 ISC Further update

 ISC Code on the 2009 Institutional Elevation of Principles to a Code

 Responsibilities of Shareholders'

-Institutional Investors 2010 Committee (ISC) ~
+Institutional Investors Committee (ISC)

 UK Stewardship 2010 Financial Reporting Reconciliation of ISC and Combined

 Code Council (FRC) Code; as recommended by the to "Governance and

-Walker post-financial crisis Review Stewardship" Team;

-publication of first governance,
+Walker post-financial crisis Review Stewardship" Team; publication of first governance,

 stewardship and voting report

+in O4 2011

-2012 in Q4 2011
+2012 m Q+ 2011

-2012 update ^{[iv} 1
+update

-Manage David and [V] Main a second to also down and an

-Myners Report ^[v] 2001 - Major government backed report on
+Myners Report 2001 Major government backed report on

-Treasury relationship between companies and shareholders
+Treasury relationship between companies and

-2004
+shareholders

-2004 update Review of implementation
+2004 Review of implementation

+update -

 review

 2008

 update

 review

-Kay Report 2012 ^[vi] Commissioned by the Creation of the Investor Forum
+Kay Report 2012[vi] Commissioned by the Creation of the Investor Forum

-nuy nepon 2012 Department for for improved coordination of
+Department for for improved coordination of

 Business, Innovation engagement on cases of

 & Skills (BIS) common interest

-[i] http://cadbury.cjbs.archios .info/ media
+[i] http://cadbury.cjbs.archios.info/media/files/CAD-01221.pdf

-lers-and-agents-statement-principles